Charcoal Drawing

 Charcoal Effects

-Charcoal's major advantage is its versatility.
+Charcoal's major advantage as a media of graphic art is its versatility.
 It can be used to produce either a soft or strong quality of line, which can be erased without difficulty, or it can be dragged across the paper to produce different tonal areas, texture, and shading.
 However, drawings made with charcoal on paper are impermanent unless sprayed with a fixative - normally a resin dissolved in alcohol.

 Available Forms